ncatlab/nlab-content/pages/8/6/5/6/16568/content.md

   \,.
 $$

-From this perspective the higher Kostant-Soriau extesion as in prop. \ref{HpExtensionFromTruncatedHigherPoissonBracket} says the following:
+From this perspective the higher Kostant-Souriau extesion as in prop. \ref{HpExtensionFromTruncatedHigherPoissonBracket} says the following:

 +-- {: .num_cor #BPSChargeExtension}